 When are results typically available?
-Within 4 months following commencement
+Within four months following commencement

 The GSS asks questions related to student satisfaction, attitude formations, and perceived skill and knowledge acquisition reflecting University goals.
-Also used as a post-measure of locally developed questions administered to freshmen in the FAS.
+The GSS is also used as a post-measure of locally developed questions administered to freshmen in the FAS.